Arkhanus185/SpotMicro-Alkaris-2MKB1/README.md

 # Alkaris 2MKB1

 **Special Thanks / Acknowledgements:**
 A massive thank you to [advancedhobbylab](https://github.com/advancedhobbylab/spotmicro) for providing the foundational inverse kinematics and locomotion framework.
-Without their excellent open-source contribution, the advanced AI, Smart Hunter tracking, and obstacle avoidance features of Alkaris would not have been possible.
+Without their excellent open-source contribution, the advanced AI, Target tracking, and obstacle avoidance features of Alkaris would not have been possible.

 ---